 Content is what entices your user to click-through and act.
 You need to get it right.

-1: Test Simple vs. Hyper-Stylised Design
+1. Test Simple vs. Hyper-Stylized Design

 Let’s begin with design.